mendix/MxPushNotifications/README.md

 |SendMessagesImmediately|A microflow to send multiple messages to GCM/APNs immediately  |
 |SendMessagesQueued     |A microflow to send multiple messages to GCM/APNs using a queue|

-Note: for sending message(s) queue to work properly, you need to ensure that the scheduled event `PushQueue` is active.
-In a sandbox/free app this does not require any extra step, but in a TAP environments you will need to explicitly set the scheduled event to be activated.
+> Note: for sending queued messages to work, you need to ensure that the scheduled event `PushQueue` is active.
+In a Free App environment this does not require an extra step, but for TAP environments you will need to explicitly activate the scheduled event in the Mendix Cloud Portal.

 ## Setting up Apple Push Notification Server

 In order to proceed you need an Apple developer license and a device running Mac OS X.

-We assume that you already have the app signing key with provisioning profile and can freely build and install your mobile app (if not, please refer to [this howto] (https://world.mendix.com/display/howto50/Publishing+a+Mendix+Hybrid+Mobile+App+in+Mobile+App+Stores#PublishingaMendixHybridMobileAppinMobileAppStores-3.SettingupAppSigningKeys)).
-Take into account that your App ID should use Explicit App ID and have Push Notification turned on so you could receive push notifications with your app.
+We assume that you already have the app signing key with provisioning profile and can freely build and install your mobile app (if not, please refer to [this how-to] (https://world.mendix.com/display/howto6/Publishing+a+Mendix+Hybrid+Mobile+App+in+Mobile+App+Stores#PublishingaMendixHybridMobileAppinMobileAppStores-3.SettingupAppSigningKeys)).
+Take into account that your App ID should use `Explicit App ID` and have `Push Notifications` turned on so you can receive push notifications with your app.

 <img src="assets/images/apns/AppID.png"/>

-If this is not the case, you need to create new App ID with Explicit App ID and Push Notification turned on.
-After that, you'll need to receive the new provisioning profile with this App ID and rebuild a mobile app.
+If this is not the case, you need to create new App ID with `Explicit App ID` and `Push Notifications` turned on.
+After that, you'll need to download the new provisioning profile for this App ID and use it to rebuild the mobile app.

-If everything is set up and you can build and deploy your application, you can proceed with the push notifications server.
+If everything is set up and you can build and deploy your application, you can proceed with setting up the push notifications server.
-To establish connectivity between your notification server and the Apple Push Notification service you will need Apple Push Notification service SSL certificate in `.p12` format.
+To establish connectivity between your notification server and the Apple Push Notification service you will need an Apple Push Notification service SSL certificate in `.p12` format.

-Follow these steps to obtain Apple Push Notification service SSL certificate from Apple:
+Follow these steps to obtain an Apple Push Notifications service SSL certificate from Apple:

-### Step 1 - Login to Apple Developer center
+### Step 1 - Log in to Apple Developer center

-Login to Apple Developer and go to https://developer.apple.com/account/ios/certificate/create
+Log in to Apple Developer and go to https://developer.apple.com/account/ios/certificate/create

 ### Step 2 - Choose certificate's type

 Choose Push Notification service certificate.
 As you may see, there are two types of certificates: _development_ and _production_.
 Note that the development type certificate can only work with the sandbox environment.
-More about this explained later on in this guide.
+More about this will be explained later on in this guide.

 <img src="assets/images/apns/Cert-1.png"/>

 ### Step 3 - Select App ID

 Pick your App ID from the dropdown list.
-If your app is not on the list, then you need to check your App ID entity.
+If your app is not in the list, then you need to check your App ID entity.
 Most likely the push notification service is not turned on for the app.

 <img src="assets/images/apns/Cert-2.png"/>

 ### Step 4 - CSR file

-On the next step you should be asked for your CSR file (Certificate Signing Request).
-You may use the same CSR that you used to create app signing certificate.
-If you don't have one, please follow the instruction within this step description.
+During the next step you should be asked for your CSR file (Certificate Signing Request).
+You may use the same CSR that you used to create the app signing certificate.
+If you don't have one, please follow the instructions as shown below.

 <img src="assets/images/apns/Cert-3.png"/>